Pahang Kingdom: Proclamation of sultanate

 Those critical of Tun Ahmad had been punished either by his waging war upon them or by being killed.
-Around the same time, another one of the Bendahara's half brothers, Wan Mansur, laid claim to his position.
+Around the same time, another one of the Tun Ahmad's half brothers, Wan Mansur, laid claim to his position.
 Wan Mansur turned first to Johor and then to the British, to no avail.
-Despite the apparent discontent, Tun Ahmad, with the support of a number of chiefs, still aspired to be Sultan.
-In 1881, prompted by his dwindling authority both within Pahang and among his counterparts in the western Malay states, he took upon the title of Sultan Ahmad al-Muadzam Shah and formally proclaimed as Sultan by his territorial chiefs on 12 December 1884.
-He was recognised by the Straits Settlements government as Sultan in 1887.
+Despite the apparent discontent, Tun Ahmad, with the support of a number of chiefs, still aspired to be sultan.
+In 1881, prompted by his dwindling authority both within Pahang and among his counterparts in the western Malay states, he took the title of Sultan Ahmad al-Muadzam Shah and formally proclaimed as sultan by his territorial chiefs on 12 December 1884.
+He was recognised by the Straits Settlements government as sultan in 1887.

-Fearing that the internal disputes in Pahang would lead the British to intervene in his state, Sultan Ahmad, following the example of Johor, opened his state to foreign investors, granting vast tacts of land to them in the 1880s.
+Fearing that the internal disputes in Pahang would lead the British to intervene in his state, Sultan Ahmad – following the example of Johor – opened his state to foreign investors, granting vast tacts of land to them in the 1880s.

-Sociopolitical hierarchy
+Socio-political hierarchy

-Pahang traditional political and social structure was largely modelled on that of Melaka.
-Between 1864 and 1888, a sophisticated hierarchy existed in Pahang, with Raja Bendahara at its apex.
-Below him were the offices of Orang Besar Berempat ('four nobles'), that trace their origins from the time of the old Pahang Sultanate.
-The Orang Besar Berempat were hereditary territorial magnates who had the privilege of discussing important matters of the state with the Raja and the authority to impose taxes and decide legal cases.
-They also performed legislative duties and played a key role in the installation of the Raja.
+Pahang's traditional political and social structure was largely modelled on that of Malacca.
+Between 1864 and 1888, a sophisticated hierarchy existed in Pahang, with the raja bendahara at the top.
+Below him were the offices of orang besar berempat ('four nobles'), that trace their origins from the time of the old Pahang Sultanate.
+The orang besar berempat were hereditary territorial magnates who had the privilege of discussing important matters of the state with the raja bendahara and the authority to impose taxes and decide legal cases.
+They also performed legislative duties and played a key role in the installation of the raja bendahara.

-Next in the hierarchy were the Orang Besar Berlapan ('eight nobles'), who were also hereditary titleholders with powers specific to their territories.
+Next in the hierarchy were the orang besar berlapan ('eight nobles'), who were also hereditary titleholders with powers specific to their territories.
 A third group of chiefs that exercised wide powers were the Orang Besar Raja, who were usually of non-aristocratic birth.
 There chiefs were issued a surat kuasa ('letter of authority') in which their rights, powers and duties were clearly stated.

-A further group were the Orang Besar Enam Belas ('sixteen chiefs') who were subordinated to the principal nobles.
-They were generally known as the Tok Muda or Ketuan, and were entrusted with looking after village affairs.
-The Orang Besar Enam Belas were typically appointed by the higher ranked nobles.
+A further group were the orang besar enam belas ('sixteen chiefs') who were subordinated to the principal nobles.
+They were generally known as the tok muda or ketuan, and were entrusted with looking after village affairs.
+The orang besar enam belas were typically appointed by the higher ranked nobles.

-Pahang nobles were important not only because they served as links between the people and the Ruler, but also because they aided the Ruler in maintaining the peace and played a significant role in augmenting the Ruler's position, such as when they installed Tun Ahmad as Sultan.
-The influence they wielded, however, also meant that they were able to undermine the Ruler's authority, as was the case from the 1880s.
+Pahangese nobles were important not only because they served as links between the people and the ruler, but also because they aided the ruler in maintaining the peace and played a significant role in augmenting the ruler's position, such as when they installed Tun Ahmad as sultan.
+The influence they wielded, however, also meant that they were able to undermine the ruler's authority, as was the case from the 1880s.

-Among the most important minor officials were members of the Bendahara's police squad, variously known as juak-juak, budak raja or hamba raja, who usually went armed with a kris and a spear.
+Among the most important minor officials were members of the bendahara's police squad, variously known as juak-juak, budak raja or hamba raja, who usually went armed with a kris and a spear.